Bill-Klay/Python-Docker-Flask-RESTful-Mongo/README.md

 #### Docked
 A basic calculator implemented using Flask that has been dockerized, perfect for beginners.

+#### Image Classification API
+Uses tensorflow's inception v3 to provide an API to classify images from the web.

 #### Similarity API
 A plagiarism detector application that returns similairy ratio from a series of sentences.
 NLP has been implemented using **spaCy** en-core-web-sm, Python Flask and of course, has been dockerized.